Learning by Neighbor-Aware Semantics, Deciding by Open-form Flows: Towards Robust Zero-Shot Skeleton Action Recognition: Experiments

 \textbf{Influence of Inference Timestep $t$ Selection}.
 As shown in Fig.~\ref{fig:timestep}, the performance remains stable when using smaller timestep values, where category semantics contribute more effectively to the latent embedding $z_t$.
 However, as the timestep approaches 1, performance gradually degrades because the predicted velocity increasingly depends on the unseen skeleton embedding $z_s$ alone, rather than the semantic prior $z_a$.
 This reliance amplifies the uncertainty of unseen skeleton samples, leading to a noticeable drop in accuracy.

 \textbf{Classifier Comparison}.
 As presented in Table~\ref{table:classifiers}, we compare our flow-based classifier with two common alternatives: the linear classifier used in previous generative methods and the similarity-based matching employed in embedding-based approaches.
-Our classifier consistently outperforms both baselines, highlighting the effectiveness and strong potential of token-level classification for cross-modal zero-shot skeleton recognition.
+Our classifier consistently outperforms both baselines.